-- For optimum DSNU correction results, we recommend that you generate DSNU data after the temperature of the camera housing has been stabilized. - Before generating DSNU data, set the FFC feature to Off. - Before executing the DSNU correction, you must set the camera as follows: OffsetX, OffsetY: 0 Width, Height: Maximum values - 1.
-To obtain the optimum DSNU correction values, use the same as the illumination in the actual environment. - 2.
+- For optimum DSNU correction results, we recommend that you generate DSNU data after the temperature of the camera housing has been stabilized. - Before generating DSNU data, set the FFC feature to Off. - 1.
+To obtain the optimum DSNU correction values, set the ROI to the actual settings you will be using during normal operation. - 2.
 Ensure that the camera will be acquiring images in complete darkness by covering the camera lens, closing the iris in the lens, or darkening the room. - 3.
 Begin acquiring images by setting the camera for the Free-Run mode. - 4.
 Execute the DSNU Data Generate command to generate DSNU data for the current camera settings. - 5.
 The generated DSNU correction values will be activated and saved in the camera's volatile memory. - 6.
 To save the generated DSNU correction values in the camera's Flash (non-volatile) memory, use the DSNU Data Selector parameter to specify a location to save the DSNU correction values, and then execute the DSNU Data Save command.
-The previous DSNU values saved in the memory will be overwritten. - To disregard the generated DSNU correction values and load the existing values in the Flash memory, use the DSNU Data Selector parameter to select a desired DSNU correction values, and then execute the DSNU Data Load command.
+The previous DSNU values saved in the memory will be overwritten.

+To disregard the generated DSNU correction values and load the existing values in the Flash memory, use the DSNU Data Selector parameter to select a desired DSNU correction values, and then execute the DSNU Data Load command.

-9.10 Photo Response Non-uniformity Correction
+9.9 Photo Response Non-uniformity Correction

 In theory, when a line scan camera acquires images with the camera viewing a uniform light-colored target in bright light, all of the pixel values in the image should be near the maximum grey value and they should be equal.
 In practice, however, slight variations in the performance of the pixels in the sensor, variations in the optics, and variations in the lighting will cause some variations in the pixel values output from the camera.
 This variation is known as Photo Response Non-uniformity (PRNU).
-The VC-5/9/18MX2 series cameras provide the PRNU Correction feature.
+The VP-152MX2-M16 cameras provide the PRNU Correction feature.